Learn about actual and potential costs

 How risky is the supply chain?

-Supply chain risks are moderate for power adapter and inverter suppliers.
+Supply chain risk is moderate in the power adapters and inverters market.
 Although supply chain risks are unlikely to affect the supply of key device components and raw materials, they can have an impact on the price buyers pay for finished products.
-There are numerous materials used in the manufacturing of...
+There are numerous materials used in the manufacturing...
 Subscribe to learn more.